-The Department uses feedback from a variety of measures - including surveys of alumni, the Major Field Achievement Test in business compared against peer institutions, internships, Community-Based partnership on First Year Business Experience projects, surveys from alumni, employers, and surveys of business executives - to gauge the effectiveness of its academic programs and institute curricular improvements.
-Data from these instruments is gathered and reviewed by the Department's Assessment Committee.
-Based upon this review, the Committee submits an annual report to the Department's faculty to recommend any changes to the curriculum or program.
+The Department uses feedback from a variety of measures -student assignments, presentations, alumni surveys, results of the Major Field Test (MFT) in business, and employer surveys - to gauge the effectiveness of its academic programs and institute curricular improvements.
+Data from these instruments is gathered and reviewed by the Department's Assessment Committees.
+Based upon this review, the committees submit an annual report to the Department's faculty and discuss any changes to the curriculum or program.